lirmm/pid-workspace/cmake/.docs/index.rst

-Packages Integration & Deployment (PID) API documentation
+Packages Integral Development (PID) API documentation
 #########################################################

 This documentation covers the CMake API of PID and internal documentation for PID developers.